 - Discuss and propose more effective planning, financing and management tools and institutional systems for recovery from complex and interconnected disaster-conflict events, including pandemics, natural hazards and climatic shocks and stressors.

-The WRC5 will further contribute to the international discourse on resilient recovery by raising awareness, facilitating discussion, sharpening thinking, and setting the agenda for future engagement.
-The conference is expected to have the following outcomes:
+The WRC5 further contributes to the international discourse on resilient recovery by raising awareness, facilitating discussion, sharpening thinking, and setting the agenda for future engagement.
+The conference was expected to have the following outcomes:

 - knowledge production and sharing of emerging best practices and challenges on socioeconomic recovery from the Covid-19 pandemic and other disaster events

 - describing innovative approaches, tools and methodologies for estimating the socio-economic effects and impact of Covid-19 pandemic

 - building networks between communities of stakeholders on resilient recovery from a range of disaster events

 - recommendations to policy makers, development practitioners and disaster managers on more effective recovery governance models capable of managing recovery from complex and interconnected disaster-conflict events.